darbinreyes/subparprogrammer/Dijkstra/youtube/reasoning/problem2/Reasoning_About_Programs_Problem_2.md

 ![p2.6](p2.6.png)

 So let us investigate the situation that the statement "change z" has to cope with.
 Now listen, the preceding guard was "z has an intersection", so the precondition Q of the operation "change z” is z has one intersection, at least, more intersections cannot be guaranteed.
 So the as yet un-refined statement “change z”, has to be designed in such a way that, it copes with the situation "one intersection”.
-Now that is the situation we have drawn here, two red, two blue, two-red blue connections, and they intersect.
+Now that is the situation we have drawn here, two red, two blue, two red-blue connections, and they intersect.
 Now the presence of this subfigure is the only thing we can rely on.

 How can the one to one correspondence be changed?
 Well the only way we can do that, is changing the solid lines by the dotted lines, the red point in the left top was coupled to one of the blues ones and now has to be paired to the other blue one.
 So the only freedom we have is, to change those two pairings, those two connections: the operation “flip".
 I did not give it a name.
 It's the operation "flip”.

 // my comment: When Dijkstra says “only freedom” he usually means that this is the only thing we can do, hence there is no choice to be made.
 No heuristic guidance is required in deciding how to proceed.

 I would like you to understand that in the design of that operation, we do not have, any choice, because the precondition Q only guarantees the existence of one intersecting pair of connections.
 Now of course we have to find a termination argument.
 Regrettably, we cannot argue that if we replace the solid lines by dotted lines, that then the number of intersections decreases.
 We have removed the one shown.